Emergency Preparedness

 HMLP Outage Map

-Department of Public Works and Landfill
+Department of Public Works

 The clearing of fallen trees, limbs, snow, water, etc. which obstruct vehicular traffic is the Department of Public Work's top priority.
 Downed trees on town land will be removed by the town.
 Disposal of downed trees and other debris on private property is the responsibility of the homeowner and will not be picked up by the town.